Jasper-Ty/dotfiles/nvim/README.md

 # Neovim config

+[Neovim](https://neovim.io/) is my text editor of choice.

-I usually build Neovim from source.
-Currently on 0.9.2.
+I usually build from source.
+Currently on 0.9.6.

-I use Lazy
+I use Lazy as my plugin manager.

-## Todo

-- create a vimrc